 Phillips is the destination for international collectors to buy and sell the world’s most important contemporary works of art.
 By focusing specifically on the defining aesthetic movements of the last century, we’ve set ourselves apart as the most dynamic and forward-thinking auction house.
 Our considered approach and specialized knowledge lead clients to seek our guidance on contemporary collecting trends.
 This finely-honed expertise is evident in all aspects of our business, from the caliber and quality of our sale catalogues, events and exhibitions, to a superior level of individualized client service.

-Headquartered in New York and London, with offices throughout the world, Phillips conducts sales in a select number of categories: Contemporary Art, Photographs, Editions, Design, and Jewelry.
-Additionally, our core art business includes special exhibitions, private sales, advising private estates and corporate clients, museum services, and consulting.
+Headquartered in New York and London, with offices throughout the world, Phillips conducts sales in a select number of categories: Contemporary Art, Photographs, Editions, Design, Watches and Jewelry.
+Additionally, our core art business includes special exhibitions, private sales, advising private estates and corporate clients, museum and arts sponsorships, and consulting.

 Phillips was founded in London in 1796 by Harry Phillips, formerly senior clerk to James Christie.
 During his first year of business, Phillips conducted twelve successful auctions and soon the business was holding sales for some of the most distinguished collectors of the day including Marie Antoinette, Beau Brummel and Napoleon Bonaparte.

 To win business, Phillips combined business acumen with a flair for showmanship, introducing new ways to promote his sales such as elaborate evening receptions before auctions - an essential part of the auction business today.
 Phillips quickly gained the confidence of British society and remains the only auction house ever to have held a sale inside Buckingham Palace.